ECMWFCode4Earth/surface_benchmarking/README.md

 3. Download the landver python code on this github repository (landver_code.zip) and unzip.
 Following the instructions in the README file in the landver_code folder to run the landver example validating SM and ST. The results can be found in the html output.
 Some examples intepreting other experiments can be found on the confluence page (https://confluence.ecmwf.int/display/~dadf/LANDVER) or in Fairbairn et al. (2019).

-4.
+Exercises:

-4.1 The Pearson R anomaly correlation coefficient is arguably one of the best metrics for SM/ST validation as it measures correlations in temporal variability.
+1. The Pearson R anomaly correlation coefficient is arguably one of the best metrics for SM/ST validation as it measures correlations in temporal variability.
 How do the surface and root-zone SM/ST Pearson R anomalies compare for the two experiments?
-Are there significant differences in performance between the two experiments?
-Are there significant differences in performance between the different networks?
+Are there significant differences in performance between (i) the two experiments? (ii) different networks (iii) different seasons?

-4.2 Do the relative performance in anomaly correlations translate to the other metrics (e.g. RMSE, bias)?
-What could influence absolute differences in soil moisture between the two experiments and the in situ data?
+2. Do the relative performance in anomaly correlations translate to the other metrics (e.g. RMSE, bias)?
+What could influence absolute differences in SM/ST between the two experiments and the in situ data?

 In situ data providers: